PandorumProject/pandorum-solidity/README.md

 We believe that with the right UX (which we are working on)  will bring a new way of making income from apps on internet.

-The development or investigation of ideas of impact that the community will choose will be possible and also to find the proper peers to resolve it tasks rewarded by Pandorum Tokens, no need of formal institutions, no need of law enforcement.
+it will be possible the development or investigation of ideas of impact that the community will choose , also to find the proper peers to resolve it tasks rewarded by Pandorum Tokens, no need of formal institutions, no need of law enforcement.

 So maybe finanlly can reduce the pain produced by purposely failed economies, and create a method around the world, a way to make it never happen again, ever.